johndetlefs/shopify-issue-checker/.github/instructions/new-element-detection.instructions.md

 8. **Scroll before detecting** — Ensure lazy-loaded content is present
 9. **Close popups first** — Dismiss modals that block content
 10. **Position-aware scoring** — Location in DOM is a strong signal
+11. **🚨 CRITICAL: Find before clicking** — For interactive elements (buttons, triggers, close buttons), create explicit `find{Element}()` functions that return the locator. **NEVER** click without first verifying the element exists and is what you expect.
+12. **🚨 CRITICAL: Use clicks, not programmatic state** — For user interactions (open/close menus, toggle accordions), **ALWAYS** use `.click()` to simulate real user behavior. **NEVER** use `.evaluate()` to manipulate properties like `element.open = true` unless you're specifically testing non-interactive functionality.
+13. **🚨 CRITICAL: Verify interactions** — After clicking, verify the expected state change occurred.
+Don't assume clicks worked just because they didn't throw errors.
+14. **Return locators and success states** — Functions should return what they found (locators) and whether actions succeeded (booleans), not just perform blind operations.

 ---